 Does it hurt to go pee?

 If you’ve had any of these symptoms, you’re not alone.
 Most women experience at least one of these symptoms in their lives.
 And some, experience them constantly.
 These infections can be incredibly uncomfortable and affect your quality of life.
 They may also impact your sex life, fertility and future vaginal microbiome.

 Vaginal Health 101

-Commonly experienced by 40-75% of sexually active women, yeast infections are something left to be desired.
-Yeast infection symptoms include itching, pain or burning – alone or with urination, redness or swelling of the vulva, or increased discharge (white or with a yellow tinge).
+Between 40-75% of sexually active women experience yeast infections!
+Symptoms include itching, pain or burning – alone or with urination, redness or swelling of the vulva, or increased discharge (white or with a yellow tinge).
 However, there can be an overgrowth of candida with no signs or symptoms.
 Vaginal pH is typically normal in these cases.